-In particular if one looks at the data one finds that agricultural activities dominate in major agricultural regions like the Cornbelt and that forestry activities dominate in important forestry regions like the Southeast.
-This underlines the importance of depicting subnational areas in obtaining a reasonable set of GHG mitigation responses for incorporation in an integrated assessment model.
+In particular, if one looks at the data, one finds that agricultural activities dominate in major agricultural regions like the CornBelt and that forestry activities dominate in important forestry regions like the SouthEast.
+This underlines the importance of depicting subnational areas in obtaining a reasonable set of GHG mitigation responses for incorporation in an IAM.